test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

     weight: 15
 ---

 kitchen-vagrant is a Test Kitchen *driver* for HashiCorp Vagrant 1.6 and later.
-The Vagrant driver is the preferred driver for local testing of cookbooks due to the extensive platform and hypervisor support in Vagrant.
+The Vagrant driver is the preferred driver for local cookbooks testing due to the extensive platform and hypervisor support in Vagrant.

 ## Supported Virtualization Hypervisors

+Vagrant supports a large number of hypervisors including both commercial and free / open-source products.
+Our recommended hypervisors for use with kitchen-vagrant are:

 | Provider                             | Vagrant Plugin              | Paid Hypervisor
 | ---------                            | ---------                   | ---------